Tag Archives: paddling in france

 • Great selection of brilliant rivers

-• Loads (and loads) of colour photos show how it is
+• Loads and loads of good colour photos show how it is

 cros

-• Maps too small and lacking in detail and consistency
+• Some maps lacking in detail and consistency

 • Route descriptions could be more concise

-• Poor updating and errors on the two rivers I paddled recently
+• Poor updating; errors on the two rivers I paddled recently

 • What’s with the fake cover?